 Along with the Consumer Electronic Show, the Super Bowl ranks among airline revenue managers’ favorite special events.
-In 2018, fares from Philadelphia, home of the NFC Champion Eagles, to Minneapolis-St. Paul, host of Super Bowl LII, approached 2.2x the average domestic fare.
+In 2018, fares from Philadelphia, home of the NFC Champion Eagles, to Minneapolis-St. Paul, host of Super Bowl LII, approached 2.2x the average domestic fare1.
 And Eagles fans had relatively recently been afforded the opportunity to attend a Super Bowl.
 Accordingly, Network Planning & Scheduling teams add capacity—often flying between two cities they otherwise do not—and this year is no exception.
 That this year’s Super Bowl features a true home team (the Los Angeles Rams) may have dampened airlines’ excitement, but we suspect long-tortured Cincinnati Bengals fans will travel better than most.
 For their part, airlines have increased non-stop capacity from Cincinnati (CVG) to Los Angeles (LAX) by 370% for tomorrow and Saturday, including American and United entering the market for just a few days.

 Los Angeles (LAX)